vinibol12/renti_standup_tracker/README.md

 ## Notes

 - Happy to discuss the validation duplication in the controllers and models.
-I'd be keen to move the validation to the models, but implementing the middleware and refactoring the controllers would take some time beyond what I believe to be the purpose of this exercise.
+End goal would be to fully move the validation to the models implementing some validation middleware.
+Hopefully this will be a good conversation starter.